SpikeDet: Better Firing Patterns for Accurate and Energy-Efficient Object Detection with Spiking Neural Networks: Methodology

 \subsection{Overview}

 The architecture of our proposed SpikeDet is shown in Fig. \ref{fig_3}.
-As illustrated, the model adopts the backbone-neck-head architecture widely used in object detection frameworks \cite{fan_sfod_2024, zhao_detrs_2024, chen_yoloms_2025, yolov8_ultralytics, yolo11_ultralytics}.
+As illustrated, the model adopts the widely used backbone-neck-head object detection architecture \cite{fan_sfod_2024, chen_yoloms_2025, du2025enhanced}.
 For the backbone, we propose MDSNet to extract multi-scale features with more stable firing patterns.
 For the neck, we design a Spiking Multi-direction Fusion Module (SMFM), which enables the model to enhance backbone features through multi-direction fusion.
 For the detection head, which primarily generates detection results from formed features, establishing firing pattern stability is not critical.
 Therefore, we directly adopt the existing SpikeYOLO Detection Head \cite{luo_integervalued_2025}.

-The spike-driven characteristics of SNNs make them naturally suitable for event data.
-Consequently, SNN-based detectors are now being explored on not only traditional static datasets but also event-based datasets.
-To handle both types of data effectively and fully exploit the temporal dynamics of SNNs, we encode the inputs as $4D$ tensors $[T, C, H, W]$, where $T$ represents time steps, $C$ denotes the number of channels, while $H$ and $W$ correspond to spatial dimensions.
-For static data, we employ the direct coding method \cite{kim_rate_2022}, replicating the input \(T\) times to form a time train that supports the temporal processing requirements of the model.
-For event data, event cameras can asynchronously collect millions of events per second.
-Each event is defined as $e_k = (t_k, p_k, x_k, y_k)$, where $x_k$ and $y_k$ are spatial coordinates, $t_k$ is the timestamp, and $p_k$ represents polarity.
-Therefore, to effectively reduce data volume while preserving sparse characteristics, we adopt the coding approach from \cite{hu_advancing_2024, luo_integervalued_2025}.
-This approach first selects a specific time window, divides it into $T$ temporal bins, and integrates events within each bin into frame format, thereby forming the aforementioned 4D tensor representation.
+The spike-driven characteristics of SNNs make them naturally suited to event data.
+Consequently, SNN-based detectors are now explored on both static and event-based datasets.
+To handle both data types effectively and exploit the temporal dynamics of SNNs, we encode inputs as $4D$ tensors $[T, C, H, W]$, denoting time steps, channels, height, and width.
+For static data, we employ the direct coding method \cite{yao_spikedriven_2024}, replicating the input $T$ times to match this format.
+For event data, each event is defined as $e_k = (t_k, p_k, x_k, y_k)$, where $(x_k, y_k)$ are spatial coordinates, $t_k$ is the timestamp, and $p_k$ is the polarity.
+Accordingly, we adopt the coding approach from \cite{hu_advancing_2024, luo_integervalued_2025}.
+This approach selects a time window, divides it into $T$ temporal bins, and integrates events within each bin into a frame, forming the 4D tensor above.
 Finally, we use Rate Decoding \cite{fan_sfod_2024} for model output decoding, followed by Non-Maximum Suppression (NMS) post-processing.